gemc/sci-g/examples/flux_detector/README.md

 ### Description

- The setup consists of a target cell a plastic scintillator.
+ The setup consists of a target cell and a sensitive plastic scintillator.

- The `flux` sensitive type assigned to the scintillator is a preloaded digitization plugin that will record a hit for every track passing through.
+ The `flux` sensitive type assigned to the scintillator is a preloaded digitization plugin that will record a hit for each track passing through.

 ![flux_screenshot](./simple_flux.png)